IWMF Emergency Fund

 We established the IWMF Emergency Fund in 2013 to provide women journalists with a lifeline of support in times of crisis.
-Now more than ever, journalists around the world face real dangers as a result of their reporting.

 The IWMF Emergency Fund provides women journalists with:

 - Small grants for psychological and medical care for incidents directly related to threats and crises caused by one’s work as a journalist;

 - Three months of temporary relocation assistance in the event of crisis or threat;